bursonskullz/Collatz-Trajectories/README.md

 ### Project Details

-This projects utilizes seaborns regression tools to analyze key concepts from the researh article https://www.researchgate.net/publication/341451219_ON_THE_TRAJECTORIES_OF_THE_3x_1_PROBLEM.
+This projects utilizes seaborns regression tools to analyze key concepts from the research article https://www.researchgate.net/publication/341451219_ON_THE_TRAJECTORIES_OF_THE_3x_1_PROBLEM.
 The main Script Linear Collatz Trajectories Algorithm.py derives the data and stores it into csv files of your choice (they need to be manuelly editied).
 The file regression_test.py serves as the main graphing tool to recieve illistrations for the publication.
 Pingouin tables are also utilized for article purposes.